bertvv/ansible-role-mariadb/README.md

 ### Adding users

-Users are defined with a dict containing fields `name:`, `password:`, and `priv:`.
+Users are defined with a dict containing fields `name:`, `password:`, `priv:`, and, optionally, `host:`.
 The password is in plain text and `priv:` specifies the privileges for this user as described in the [Ansible documentation](http://docs.ansible.com/mysql_user_module.html).
 An example:

 ```Yaml
 mariadb_users: